 Finding a Mongee to munch on won't be easy, though.
 The company says it ships just "hundreds" per week around Japan.
 At one store, Tenmaya, in Okayama prefecture, between 30 and 60 bananas arrive every Friday.
 Each banana costs 648 yen, or about $6, and they're all sold by Saturday.

 So Mongee bananas are no more than a boutique crop at this point.
-But if you want to grow them at home, D&T Farm plans to offer a cold-resistant potted banana plant soon.
+But for anyone who wants to grow them at home in Japan, D&T Farm plans to offer a cold-resistant potted banana plant soon.
 It's scheduled to cost $450, but after 75 Mongee bananas, those peels will pay for themselves.